openzipkin/zipkin-js/packages/zipkin-transport-scribe/README.md

 });

 const tracer = new Tracer({
-  scribeRecorder,
+  recorder,
-  ctxImpl // this would typically be a CLSContext or ExplicitContext });
+  ctxImpl, // this would typically be a CLSContext or ExplicitContext
+  localServiceName: 'service-a' // name of this application });
 ```